viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 ### Common pitfalls and troubleshooting guidance

+#### Flashing firmware

 - Make sure you are using a 5V 5A (25W) power supply.
 USB boot is disabled by default [when connected to a 3A power supply](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#differences-on-raspberry-pi-5), so adequate amperage is required for the optimal performance of your Raspberry Pi 5.
 - Participants must remember the `hostname` and `username` they set while flashing their Raspberry Pi, as they will need this when they SSH into the Pi.
-To save time, instructors can flash all the Pis ahead of time with pre-determined credentials and share the credentials with participants during the workshop.
+- To save time, instructors can flash all the Pis ahead of time with pre-determined credentials and share the credentials with participants during the workshop.
+Each Pi should have a unique `hostname` to avoid conflicts on the shared local network, such as `&lt;student-name&gt;-air` or `&lt;group-name&gt;-air` if they are working in groups.
-- If you don't have access to your router's admin page to to locate the IP address of the connected Kasa smart plug, use the command line alternative.
-Install the [`python-kasa`](https://python-kasa.readthedocs.io/en/stable/index.html) library, and enter the command `kasa discover`.
+  - If you're using SD cards, verify that you have a way to write data onto them before providing them to participants.

+#### Locating IP address of smart plug

+- In a group setting, configure one smart plug at a time in order to avoid confusion and conflicts in identifying the proper IP addresses on the local area network.
+- If you have access to your router's admin page, you can also find your smart plug's IP address from a web browser.
+From a web browser, enter your router's IP address (commonly 192.168.1.1 or 192.168.0.1) and log in using your admin username and password.
+Look for a section like "Connected Devices," "Device List," or "DHCP Clients."
+Locate your Kasa smart plug by its name, MAC address (shown in the Kasa mobile app), or manufacturer name (usually TP-Link).

+#### Configuring machine and peripherals

 - If any problems occur while setting up the machine and peripherals in [the Viam app](https://app.viam.com), check under the **LOGS** tab to see what might be going wrong.
+- Also refer to the overall [Viam troubleshooting guide](https://docs.viam.com/appendix/troubleshooting/).

 <!-- ------------------------ -->